mathadvance/mast-web/README.md

 - utils: Clientside types, logic, etc.
   - server: Handles logic on the clientside before it is sent to the server.
 (Think of this as middleware tools.)
   - email_templates: Duh.
-- pages: Duh.
+- pages: Works with Next JS to compile pages on the website.
-  - api: Duh.
+  - api: Works with Next JS to create API routes.
 (This is what actually sends and retrieves stuff from the server.)
+- scripts: Any scripts that users should manually run to set things up or run certain operations.